econia-labs/econia/README.md

 (econia) econia % conda deactivate
 ```

-With the `econia` conda environment active, you can then build the documentation, explore the provided interactive Jupyter notebook archive, and run Move command line tools:
+With the `econia` conda environment active, you can then build the Python package documentation, explore the provided interactive Jupyter notebook archive, and run Move command line tools:

 ```zsh
 # Autobuild Sphinx documentation with realtime updates